KanmiTitus/Chat-Commerce-Dashboard/README.md

   ORDER BY Region, Users_Ranking;
 ```

-### Dashboard key Features:
+### Power BI dashboard design:

-    - Thought process and design thinking:
+- _**Thought process and design thinking:**_
+  - With the variety of data I have from interaction, transaction, clients, and end-user information, I recognized the need for different pages to visualize
+    important KPIs and provide further insights through appropriate charts,  I decided to create a four-page dashboard going to be used internally, and 3 of those pages —
+    interaction, transaction, and end-user pages are also accessible to our clients through page-level security.

+    We have clients in banking, telecoms, retail, healthcare, and e-commerce.
+I understand that different days of the week and times of the day will mean different things
+    to our clients in these industries.
+To accommodate these, I categorized transactions and interactions into times of day like "Morning" and "Afternoon."
+Additionally, I
+    wrote advanced DAX queries to track KPIs over the last seven thirty and ninety days.

-~ A hierarchical row-level security model ensures tailored access, granting managers country-level visibility while providing regional managers with oversight across their assigned regions and client's page-level access.
+    A hierarchical row-level security model ensures tailored access: managers can view country-level data, while regional managers have oversight across their assigned
+    regions and can access client-specific pages.
-~ Utilize an app-like design for seamless navigation, enabling users to easily switch between pages and focus on specific insights.
+    I implemented an app-like design for seamless navigation, allowing users to easily switch between pages and focus on specific insights.
+This includes features such as
+    bookmarking, page navigation, menu buttons, filters, and tooltips, as well as new card visuals for tracking and comparing KPIs.
-~ Leveraging Power BI's AI features include self-updating Smart Narratives to summarize key insights and ~ Forecasting Models to predict trends, aiding in proactive decision-making and strategic planning.
+    Furthermore, I leveraged Power BI's AI features, which include self-updating Smart Narratives to summarize key insights and forecasting models to predict trends, aiding

-### Skills Demonstrated building the dashboard
-- App-like design for easy navigation, putting forward what people are already used to with the buzz of Apps on everyone's phone.
+    in proactive decision-making and strategic planning.

+-_**Dashboard Page Layout:**_
+- Overview Page
+- Interaction Page
-- Data Modelling
+- Transaction Page
-- DAX, write advance queries
-- Bookmarking, Page Navigation, Menu buttons, Filters, Tooltips.
+- End User's Page
-- New Card Visual for KPIs tracking and comparisons

 ### Insights Deep-Dive:
 - Three of the top five Clients were Outbound message directions
-- The data shows that females in Europe have the highest user engagement scores, while males in South America and females in North America exhibit the lowest average user engagement scores.
+- The data shows that females in Europe have the highest user engagement scores, while males in South America and females in North America exhibit the lowest average user
+   engagement scores.
-- Wade, Bentley and Patton is the top-performing clients, achieving the highest total value of successful transactions at $4,372.95.
-In contrast, Alvarado LLC is the least-performing client, with a total of $564.46 in transactions over the past year.
+- Wade, Bentley, and Patton are the top-performing clients, achieving the highest total value of successful transactions at $4,372.95.
+In contrast, Alvarado LLC is the
+  least-performing client, with a total of $564.46 in transactions over the past year.
-- SMS emerges as the top-performing communication channel, achieving a 34% interaction success rate, while Apple Messages ranks as the least effective channel, with a 32% success rate.
-This high-level overview provides a general understanding,but further analysis of customer behavior data is necessary to investigate the reasons behind the below-average success rates we are observing.
+- SMS emerges as the top-performing communication channel, achieving a 34% interaction success rate, while Apple Messages ranks as the least effective channel, with a 32%
+  success rate.
+This high-level overview provides a general understanding, but further analysis of customer behavior data is necessary to investigate the reasons behind the
+  below-average success rates we are observing.
 - The Asia region had the lowest performance, with its top three individual end-user transactions each totaling under $3,000.
-In contrast, two of Europe and Africa's top three transactions exceeded $3,000, and Africa had the end user with the highest transaction total.
+In contrast, two of Europe and Africa's top
+  three transactions exceeded $3,000, and Africa had the end user with the highest transaction total.